microbiome/OMA/04_containers.md

 ### Alternative experiments {#alt-exp}

-_**Alternative experiments**_ differ from transformations as they can contain complementary data, which is no longer tied to the same dimensions as the assay data.
+_**Alternative experiments**_ complement _assays_.
+They can contain
+complementary data, which is no longer tied to the same dimensions as the assay data.
 However, the number of samples (columns) must be the same.

 This can come into play, for instance, when one has taxonomic abundance profiles quantified with different measurement technologies, such as phylogenetic microarrays, amplicon sequencing, or metagenomic sequencing.
-Such alternative experiments that concern the same samples can be stored as
+Another common use case is including abundance tables for different taxonomic ranks.
+Such alternative experiments concerning the same set of samples can be stored as

 1. Separate _assays_ assuming that the taxonomic information can be mapped between features directly 1:1; or